MachineAcuity/isomorphic-material-relay-starter-kit/README.md

 * [SEO Using Isomorphic Application With Relay and Helmet](http://codefoundries.com/developer/single-page-application/seo-isomorphic-react-helmet.html).
 How to make SEO-friendly pages with React, Relay and Helmet.

+## Additional resources

+The following documents, while not explicitly related to the starter kit, can be useful while running and modifying the kit:

+* [Cassandra Cheatsheet](http://codefoundries.com/developer/cassandra/cassandra-cheatsheet.html).
+List of common commands in CQL.
+* [Cassandra Installation on Mac](http://codefoundries.com/developer/cassandra/cassandra-installation-mac.html).
+Simple steps for setting up an instance of Cassandra for development.
+* [Git Cheatsheet](http://codefoundries.com/developer/git/git-cheatsheet.html).
+Some useful git commands.
+* [React Cheatsheet](http://codefoundries.com/developer/react/react-cheatsheet.html).
+Techniques for working with React used in the starter kit.

 ## Features